-There are 2 levels of Hebrew courses currently available.
+There are 3 levels of Hebrew courses currently available.
 Level 1 (MEST 10210) assumes no knowledge of Hebrew and will start by teaching the alphabet.
 Some previous knowledge of the language (knowing the alphabet and being able to read a little) is acceptable.
 Level 2 (MEST 20210) is a post-beginners’ level language course which builds on the language and skills acquired in Beginners’ Hebrew course.
+Level 3 (MEST 30210) is an intermediate level language course.
 The courses will be taught in a mixed teaching environment for classroom-based students alongside distance-learning students (via a swivl robot and video-conferencing link).

 Course Code and Title: